philipcdavis/philipcdavis.github.io/posts/designing-in-swiftui.md

 </div>
 <figcaption>Parallax Effect using the Accelerometer</figcaption>

-If you're looking to get started with SwiftUI, I put together this short [guide](https://swiftui.design/guide), and have posted some [examples](https://swiftui.design/examples) here.
+If you're looking to get started with SwiftUI, I put together this short [guide](https://swiftui.design/guide), and have posted some [examples](https://swiftui.design/examples).
 I also post experiments on [twitter](https://twitter.com/philipcdavis).